 Staff of The Institute are specialists in the treatment, evaluation and education of children and have provided expert services to schools in Philadelphia and the surrounding region since 1981.
 We are available to assist other public and private schools with their student assessment needs.
 We specialize in assisting Charter schools in their efforts to support children with special needs.

-On August 30, 2020 we will stop providing services to residents of the city of Philadelphia.
-Community Behavioral Health (CBH, the Medicaid Managed Care Organization that oversees EPSDT funded service delivery there) will implement a unique model of the IBHS regulations that is incompatible with our expertise and mission.
-CBH is requiring all IBHS providers to deliver “group” services and to provide all necessary IBHS treatment to a minimum of one “cluster” of schools (no less than 1,000 children).
+On August 30, 2020 we stopped providing services to residents of the city of Philadelphia after more than 30 years when Community Behavioral Health (CBH, the Medicaid Managed Care Organization that oversees EPSDT funded service delivery there) started to implement a unique model of the IBHS regulations that is incompatible with our expertise and mission.
+CBH required all IBHS providers to deliver “group” services and to provide all necessary IBHS treatment to a minimum of one “cluster” of schools (no less than 1,000 children).
 These requirements and others effectively barred the way forward for the Network for Behavior Change, which has participated in the CBH provider network with distinction since 1996.
-We wish CBH well in pursuing the unique new IBHS course it has embarked upon.
+We wish CBH well in pursuing its unique new IBHS course.
 We will continue to provide informational support to all of the families in Pennsylvania and elsewhere that we would have been able to help more directly if we had been invited to do so by their local Managed Care Organization.
 Our services remain appreciated by the Magellan organization in Pennsylvania’s Bucks, Delaware and Montgomery Counties.